-Earlier this year, we told the U.S. House of Representatives to advance a bill that would immediately make military families safer.
+Last year, we told the U.S. House of Representatives to advance a bill that would immediately make military families safer.
 And guess what?
 It worked!
 The bill passed the House with a bipartisan vote.
-This Veterans Day, we’re calling on the Senate to do the same thing.
+This fall, we have a short window of time for the Senate to do the same thing.
 S.J.
-Res 10 would repeal the 2002 Authorization for Use of Military […]
+Res 10 repeals the 2002 Authorization for […]

 Together with partner organizations, Secure Families Initiative penned an OpEd in Stars and Stripes.
 “Honor Veterans: Repeal the Iraq War Authorization” is co-authored by SFI Executive Director collaborated with Naveed Shah, the Political Director at Common Defense and an Iraq War veteran, and Luis Cardona, the Federal Affairs Liaison at Concerned Veterans for America.

 It’s NDAA season!
 That means Congress is knee-deep in negotiating policy and spending priorities for the Department of Defense.
 For advocates like us, this is a prime window of opportunity to champion our issues.
 Take a look at 3 priorities SFI will be tracking this season.

 Today the Senate Committee on Foreign Relations voted on bipartisan legislation S.J.
 Res.
 10 to repeal the 1991 and 2002 Authorizations for Use of Military Force (AUMFs) against Iraq.
 This important vote brings us closer to ending endless war in the Middle East.